Alternating Lateral Raise with Static Hold

 - 1

-Stand tall with your feet shoulder-width apart, holding a dumbbell in each hand at your sides.
+Stand with your feet shoulder-width apart, holding a dumbbell in each hand with palms facing your thighs.

 - 2